killthrush/piccolo-daimao/README.md

 An exploration of web app designs used to implement a high-throughput 'incrementor'.
 The web app should accept a high number of concurrent POST requests containing key-value pairs.
 The values are all integers, and the challenge is to sum those values continuously (and correctly) into a sqlite database without catching fire, and without introducing too much latency between the actual state(s) in the web apps and the state in the database.

+I've tried a few different ideas here, at present NodeJS, Phoenix, and Python.
+Though I was really impressed with the raw out-of-the box performance of Phoenix, and the simplicity of NodeJS, I've opted to fully implement the Python solution since I could implement and test it faster than the others.
+The same general pattern can be applied to the other languages without much effort.

 # TL;DR - How do I run this thing?

 ## Vagrant